The Unicorn’s Birthday® general concert notes, & specific movements notes for conductors and musicians

 That requires making everything as gentle and friendly as possible, so the audience can drop their guard and experience the music and the moment without fear.

-This is an audience that fears they will get the rituals and ceremonies wrong, get laughed at, get “shushed,” or anger people because they clap, laugh, or make noise at the wrong moment.
+This is an audience that is afraid they will get the rituals and ceremonies wrong, get laughed at, get “shushed,” or anger people because they clap, laugh, or make noise at the wrong moment.

 the music